MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationMeAssignmentCategory.md

 ## SYNOPSIS
 Add one or more existing educationCategory objects to the specified  educationAssignment.
 Only teachers can perform this operation.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaEducationMeAssignmentCategory](/powershell/module/Microsoft.Graph.Beta.Education/New-MgBetaEducationMeAssignmentCategory?view=graph-powershell-beta)

 ## SYNTAX